eminamitani/thermal_conductivity_code/README.md

 `interface.resolved_thermal_conductivity` returns the dictionary of `{'freq','diffusivity','thermal_conductivity'}`.
 In this case, diffusivity and thermal_conductivity is not averaged, thus they have three elements per mode (x,y,z components).

+**The units of frequency, diffusivity, thermal conductivity are cm-1, cm^2/s, W/m K, respectively.**

 ## Ref
 [1]Philip B. Allen and Joseph L. Feldman.
 Thermal conductivity of disordered harmonic solids.
 Phys.
 Rev. B, Vol. 48, pp. 12581–12588, Nov 1993.